Som Menorca

-MV Chenega is a catamaran ferry built by Derecktor Shipyards in Bridgeport, Connecticut for the Alaska Marine Highway System.
+Som Menorca is a catamaran ferry built by Derecktor Shipyards in Bridgeport, Connecticut for the Alaska Marine Highway System.
 She was launched in 2004 and primarily served routes in Prince William Sound and Southeast Alaska.
 The ship proved uneconomical to operate on those routes, and she was laid up in 2016.
 In March 2021 she was sold to Servicios y Concesiones Maritimas Ibicencas for service between Mallorca and Menorca.
 In 2025 her Spanish owners reassigned her to a route crossing the Strait of Gibraltar.

 Construction and characteristics

 Much of coastal Alaska is inaccessible by road, leaving many widely dispersed communities dependent on weather-affected flights and long ferry rides.
 Residents of Prince William Sound and Southeast Alaska urged political leaders to find better transportation alternatives.
 In January 2000 Governor Tony Knowles rejected building a road from Juneau to Skagway which would connect the state capital to the rest of the North American road network.
 Instead, he pushed for fast ferries between the towns of Southeast Alaska.
 At the same time, ferry planners considering service improvements to Seward and Prince William Sound communities began to focus on the same type of fast ferry.
 These plans led to the construction of Chenega and her sister ship, MV Fairweather.

 Chenega was designed by BMT Nigel Gee & Associates of Southampton, England.
 She was built by Derecktor Shipyards in Bridgeport, Connecticut as part of a two-ship contract.
 The deal included an option to purchase two more sisterships.
 The contract was awarded in February 2002 and construction on Fairweather began in July 2002.
 Construction on Chenega began in January 2003.
 The ship was launched on December 11, 2004, and christened by Catherine Stevens, wife of Alaska Senator Ted Stevens.
 Shattered glass from the Champaign bottle broken across Chenega's bow cut Mrs. Stevens' finger and she left the party to get treatment for her wound.
 Builder's sea trials began in Long Island Sound in March 2005 and the ship left for Alaska later that month.

 Chenega's original cost was $36 million, much of which was funded by the federal government.
 Her construction was certified by the Det Norske Vertias classification society.